-TIME A sets the 'off' time or zero clamp time.
-The associated toggle switch provides for selection of zero v clamp or zero c clamp modes.
-TIME A on condition is indicated by a lit a on led.
+The TIMER A section is used to set the 'off' time, or zero clamp time, for either voltage clamp or current clamp modes as selected with the associated toggle switch.
+TIMER A on condition is indicated by lighting of the associated green LED.